GuuscoNL/CitySynth/README.md

   - **Reset City:** Will Remove all the roads and nodes of the current city.
   - **Export City:** Will export a city to JSON format with the city name as the name of the file.
 The file will be made in the same directory as the executable.
   - **Generate City:** Generates the city based on all the settings.
+- **Debug**
+  - **Show nodes:** Will show all the nodes and give them a color based on the type of intersections.
+    - White: No special intersection.
+    - Green: Two roads intersected, so a node was generated at the intersection.
+    - Red: Ends close to another node, so the road is extended to that node.
+    - Blue: Road ends near other road, so road is extended to create intersection with other road.
+  - **Disco roads:** Give every road a different color, so it is easier to differentiate between roads.

 ## Export example
 Here is an example of a small city exported to a JSON file: